 These doublers (okay they’re really inserts - stay with me) are deceivingly trim.
 I mean it.

 They’re TRIM, but they pack a punch with their layers upon layers of hemp standing up to the most epic of peers.

-Click HERE to add some Geffen to your diaper stash!
+Add some Geffen baby to your diaper stash today!